inko-lang/inko/docs/source/style-guide.md

 ## Iterators

-Instead of manually implementing iterators using `std::iterator::Iterator`, use `std::iterator::Enumerator`.
-This makes it easier to implement iterators, and requires less code compared to using the `Iterator` trait.
+Instead of manually implementing iterators using `std::iterator::Iterator`, use generators to implement iterators.
+Refer to the [Iterators](guides/iterators.md) guide for more details.